cybercryptio/d1-lib/documentation/explainer.md

 # Use cases

-The Encryptonize® library allows **Users** to encrypt **Objects** and to restrict the ability to decrypt only for specific user **Groups** through the **Access Lists**.
+The D1 library allows **Users** to encrypt **Objects** and to restrict the ability to decrypt only for specific user **Groups** through the **Access Lists**.
 Additionally, the library offers support for creating encrypted security tokens and for searching over encrypted data.

 ## Application layer encryption

 The majority of software applications use encryption for securing data in-transit and at-rest.
 This means that the data is protected only while being transferred over the network and while being stored, and any compromised software or machine in the data path can leak sensitive data.
 Application layer encryption reduces the attack surface by encrypting data end-to-end, inside the applications that create and consume it.

-The Encryptonize® library provides cryptographic functions for protecting data and enforcing access control, which can be used to implement application layer encryption.
+The D1 library provides cryptographic functions for protecting data and enforcing access control, which can be used to implement application layer encryption.

 ![ale.svg](images/ale.svg)